lsingh19/Comp2240-Assignment_2/README.md

 Arrival-time Customer-ID Ice-cream-eating-time
 Input ends with a line containing the word END.
 You can assume that in the input the customers will be sorted in order of their arrival times.
 Output shows information of each customer in a separate line.
 Each line contains Customer-ID, Arrival-time, time when the customer seats in the icecream parlour and time when the customer leaves the parlour.

+### Problem C : Hot or Iced Coffee ??
+School of EEC, the University bought a coffee machine that can serve both iced and hot coffee for the staffs.
+The coffee machine has TWO dispensing heads which can serve TWO clients (staffs) in parallel.
+We call a staff Hot Client (H) if (s)he is looking for hot coffee and a Cold Client (C) if (s)he is looking for cold coffee.
+However, the machine can operate in either of its two modes (hot or cold drink) at a time.
+If a Hot Client has started to make coffee in the machine then the other vacant disperser can serve hot coffee only – a Cold Client must wait.
+A client (Hot or Cold) can choose the brew strength by choosing the brew time at the beginning.
+So the assumptions in operating the coffee machine are
+- Hot and Cold clients cannot use the machine at the same time.
+- No more than TWO clients can use the machine simultaneously.
+- Each client can choose different time to brew his coffee.

+Using **monitor**, design and implement an algorithm that ensures the operation of the coffee machine according to the above characteristics.
+Use threads to simulate multiple/concurrent clients.
+Your solution should be fair – stream of Hot Clients should not prevent a Cold Client from using the coffee machine or vice versa.
+A Hot Client with ID y (i.e. Hy) should not be served before a HOT Client with ID x (i.e. Hx) where x < y.
+And the same for the cold clients.
+The input will be as follows:
+- 9
+- H1 5
+- H2 2

+Where the first line contains the number of clients looking for coffee and each line contains information about each client of the form
+Client-ID   Brew-Time
+Client-ID: The first character is H or C indicating hot (H) or cold (C) coffee client, a number (without no blank in-between) indicating the client ID in each group.
+Client-IDs are unique.
+Brew-Time: The time to brew his coffee.
+The order of clients in the input file indicates the order in which they arrived for coffee.
+The output should be as follows:
+- (0) H1 uses dispenser 1 (time: 5)
+- (0) H2 uses dispenser 2 (time: 2)
+- (2) H3 uses dispenser 2 (time: 3)

+Each line contains information about the usage of the coffee machine by a client.
+First, the time the client starts using the coffee machine in parenthesis.
+Then his Client-ID the disperser number in which he is operating and his brew time in parenthesis.
+Last line shows the time to serve all the clients.